wsaihopfsg/vos-scripting-how-to/intro/Basic/Menkyo/Menkyo.rst

 1. OCR of Asian scripts
 2. Conversion of Japanese era dates to Gregorian Calendar
-3. Use of VOS lighting to discriminate the color-coded driving licenses with ``Intensity tool``
+3. Use of VOS lighting to discriminate the color-coded driving licenses with ``Intensity tool`` |intensitytool|
-4. Use of ``Edge Count Tool`` to detect presence and absence of Japanese words in a box
+4. Use of ``Edge Count Tool`` |edgecounttool| to detect presence and absence of Japanese words in a box
 5. Use of ``locator`` for all tool locations
 6. Use of ``readVar`` function in a loop for variables with similar names in a loop